 Where the school has concerns that a pupil's non-attendance may be related to mental health issues, parents will be contacted to discuss the issue and whether there are any contributory factors to their child's lack of attendance.
 Where staff have a mental health concern about a pupil that is also a safeguarding concern, they will inform the Designated Safeguarding Lead and the Safeguarding Policy will be followed.
-All pupils will be supported with their mental health in accordance with social, emotional and mental health (SEMH) policies and procedures outlined in the school's PSHE and SEND policies.
+All pupils will be supported with their mental health in accordance with the school's PSHE and SEND policies.